eesmer/CyberSecurity-Glossary/README.md

 - Protokoller ve Standartlar / Protocols and Standards
 - Mobil Haberleşme Sistemleri / Mobile Communication Systems

+### Methodology
+This repository does not only document cybersecurity concepts, it also demonstrates how these concepts can be applied on real systems.

 ---

 Lisans / License: [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)